wiormiw/simple-todo-app/README.md

 # how to run (without building)
 go run main.go

+# do not FORGET (run this in postgres, to support UUID)
+CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

 # things to consider:
 - Separate each module
 - Detailed models